conan-io/docs/reference/commands/remote.rst

         set-user            Associate a username with a remote matching a pattern without performing the authentication. update              Update a remote.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit -v [V]                Level of detail of the output.
-Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace --logger              Show the output with log format, with time, type and message.
+Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace